osxgirl/osxgirl/README.md

 # osxgirl

 ## QA-focused designer and strategist who builds automation frameworks for modern commerce platforms where digital and physical products intersect.
-She specializes in creating seamless phygital systems that bridge creative vision with technical reliability, ensuring quality from initial ad exposure to final product unboxing.
+I specialize in creating seamless phygital systems that bridge creative vision with technical reliability, ensuring quality from initial ad exposure to final product unboxing.

 The web has always been such a fun place to create!
 I’ve been building sites since the days of slicing them in Photoshop and dropping them into tables in Dreamweaver back in 1998.
 Flash was a total blast in 2001—grabbing attention with animations in just seconds felt like magic!